kiskinvlad/OIDv5_ToolKit-YOLOv3/README.md

 <h1 align="center"> ~ Open Images Dataset v5 ToolKit ~ </h1>
 <h1 align="center"> ~ YOLOv3 formatted Annotations Class Wise ~ </h1>
+##  This Repo allows you to download you required number of class images only instead of downloading whole dataset

 Do you want to build your personal object detector but you don't have enough images to train your model?
 Do you want to train your personal image classifier, but you are tired of the deadly slowness of ImageNet?
 Have you already discovered [Open Images Dataset v5](https://storage.googleapis.com/openimages/web/index.html) that has [600](https://storage.googleapis.com/openimages/2018_04/bbox_labels_600_hierarchy_visualizer/circle.html) classes and more than 1,700,000 images with related bounding boxes ready to use?
 Do you want to exploit it for your projects but you don't want to download gigabytes and gigabytes of data!?